-Nearly all NAIFA members, regardless of whether they are independent or affiliated, and many of their clients, will be significantly impacted by the Department's Proposed Rule, with lowand middle-income savers hit the hardest.
+Nearly all NAIFA members, regardless of whether they are independent or affiliated, and many of their clients, will be significantly impacted by the Department's Proposed Rule, with low-and middle-income savers hit the hardest.

-II.
-The Proposed Definition of Fiduciary Investment Advice is an Inappropriate Standard

-A. The Proposed Definition Would Cover Nearly All Investment Advice
+- II.
+The Proposed Definition of Fiduciary Investment Advice is an Inappropriate Standard - A. The Proposed Definition Would Cover Nearly All Investment Advice their business...".

-The Proposed Rule would define fiduciary investment advice to include any person who "either directly or indirectly makes investment recommendations on a regular basis as part of their business...".
 Under this scenario, essentially every insurance agent, insurance broker, or broker-dealer registered representative providing any advice or recommendation(s) in conjunction with the investment of retirement assets would be considered a fiduciary.
 Virtually all NAIFA members would be considered fiduciaries under the Proposed Rule's definition.
-This definition of fiduciary is virtually identical to the Department's previous attempt to redefine the term fiduciary for retirement investment advice (the "2016 Fiduciary Rule")4 which was rejected by the United States Court of Appeals for the Fifth Circuit in Chamber of Commerce vs. United States Department of Labor5 in part because of the dramatic change from the prior "fiduciary" framework that had been in place for almost half a century.
+This definition of fiduciary is virtually identical to the Department's previous attempt to redefine the term fiduciary for retirement investment advice (the "2016 Fiduciary Rule") which was rejected by the United States Court of Appeals for the Fifth Circuit in Chamber of Commerce vs. United States Department of Labor in part because of the dramatic change from the prior "fiduciary" framework that had been in place for almost half a century.
 The Proposed Rule, if finalized, will impose significant changes on the business practices of NAIFA members and it also will, as a practical matter, limit the range of clients with whom they will be able to work.